abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 life came to be, and now it’s ended.
 It’s dissolved.”
 This acknowledges the sadness when someone close to us dies, without wallowing in that sadness.
-At the same time, we don’t suppress it, trying to sugar over everything by thinking, *She’s gone to a better place*.
-Well, maybe she has or maybe she hasn’t.
+At the same time, we don’t suppress it, trying to sugar over everything by thinking, *She’s gone to a better place.* Well, maybe she has or maybe she hasn’t.

 In the Buddhist tradition there’s a great deal of realism around the